niarada/remedy/examples/todo/README.md

 # Bugs:
 - Item focus doesn't remain when toggled.
+- Edit input focus not working due to htmx event not firing.

 # Thoughts
 - Out of band swaps are confusing, though they work well.